 - Will datasets be merged, pooled, or linked to other Statistics Canada datasets or other data sets?
 If you plan to merge, pool, or link data in your analysis please provide adequate detail on how the data from each source will be combined in this analysis, and its intended purpose.
 In particular, your description should outline whether you plan to pool data from two or more sources to increase your sample size; or to merge aggregate contextual data to the micro-records; or whether your plan is to link micro-record to micro-record together from two or more sources.
 Most of Statistics Canada's micro-data master files contain unique record IDs associated with respondents such as persons, families or households.
 To protect the confidentiality of survey respondents, RDC researchers are not permitted to attempt any record linkage either between data files (e.g. Census and CCHS) or among cycles of a survey (such as CCHS 2009 and CCHS 2010).
 Should you plan a micro-record to micro-record linkage please be advised that a second approval process is required by senior management at Statistics Canada and that the linkage must be conducted at Statistics Canada.
 Additionally, there may be a fee for these services.

-- Provide a statement that the confidential data file(s) identified is (are) in fact suitable for the proposed research.
+- Provide a statement that the anonymized microdata file(s) identified is (are) in fact suitable for the proposed research.

 - What are the variables to be used?